standard-for-public-code/standard-for-public-code/docs/releasing.md

     - [ ] Update [`CHANGELOG.md`](../CHANGELOG.md)
     - [ ] Perform extra pass on diff to the 'main' branch
         - run `script/generate-review-template.sh` and commit updated `docs/review-template.md`
+        - update `docs/standard-for-public-code.md` with the new text from the review template, updating any status changes as a result
         - Reread any section or paragraph to ensure wording changes still fit the whole and do not contain grammar or spelling errors
         - Ensure no link collisions exist in the rendered pdf using `script/pdf.sh`
         - If needed, commit fixes and repeat extra pass